Mother of 4-year-old battling rare health condition asks Trump administration to reinstate humanitarian parole

 The Los Angeles Times first reported that Sofia is receiving treatment for a rare condition called short bowel syndrome, which requires her to receive 14 hours' worth of intravenous nutrition per day.
 Vargas said that when Sofia was 7 months old, she was diagnosed with the condition in Mexico and was told by doctors she had to come to the U.S. to receive life-saving care.

-In 2023, the family received an emergency visa through humanitarian parole, allowing them to travel to Los Angeles to receive treatment.
+In 2023, the family received an emergency visa through humanitarian parole, allowing them to travel to Los Angeles for treatment.

 "Deporting this family under these conditions is not only unlawful, but it constitutes a moral failure that violates the basic tenets of humanity and decency," Amato Lough said.